Squarebanks/IT115_application_stack_github_page/README.md

 ## Github Repo

 ### [Repo](https://github.com/marioeyoung/adarkroomit115)
-Above is a link to the code used for the web app.
+The repo we used was for the game "A Dark Room", created by Double Speak Games.
+Above is a link to the code used for the game.